-- Must contain at least 16 characters. - Your password must include at least one upper case letter, one lower case letter, one special character, and one number. - Should be as difficult as possible to guess and not use obvious information such as your "abc", "123", your student number, family's names, birth dates, or ages. - Could be a 'passphrase' such as a line from your favourite song or movie, e.g. Ilovetomatosandwiches1#. - Must be kept secret.
-Do not divulge it to anyone else not even to an IT consultant. - View the UCT Password Policy.
+- Must contain at least 14 characters. - Is not case sensitive. - Must not contain any spaces, but can include numerals and punctuation marks, such as: ()~!?<>^ - Should be as difficult as possible to guess and not use obvious information such as your "abc", "123", your student number, family's names, birth dates, or ages. - Could be a 'passphrase' such as a line from your favourite song or movie, e.g. ilovetomatosandwiches. - Must be kept secret.
+Do not divulge it to anyone else not even to an IT consultant.